-The calming effects of incense are well known by Monks and spiritual leaders.
+Monks and spiritual leaders well know the calming effects of incense.
 Certain incense aromas work to slow down the heart rate and soothe nerves.
-These calming effects help to relieve built up tension in the muscles, enabling incense to also be used as a muscle relaxer.
+These calming effects help to relieve built up tension in the muscles, enabling incense also to be used as a muscle relaxer.

-As a result of the calming effects of incense, incense can also be used to induce sleep.
-The sedative properties of incense make it a great natural treatment to aid insomnia.
-This list is not quite thorough from the complete effects of incense that can have on the body and mind.
-There is a wide variety of plants and different parts of the plant used in incense, and each of these plants contains many different chemicals and compounds that effect the body.
+As a result of the calming effects of burning incense, incense can also be used to induce sleep.
+The sedative properties of incense make it an excellent natural treatment to aid insomnia.
+This list is not quite thorough from the full effects of scent that can have on the body and mind.
+There is a wide variety of plants and different parts of the plant used in incense, and each of these plants contains many different chemicals and compounds that affect the body.
 Inhaling these compounds is just another way of introducing them into the body, not much different than putting them into a pill form and ingesting them.
 The only difference is that inhaling them via incense has been done for thousands of years and is 100% natural, safe, and non-addicting.
 Therefore, incense should be considered as an effective remedy in treating such ailments as headaches and depression before resorting to prescription drugs.
-Because of all the benefits to the mind and body, it is wise to use incense on a regular basis to maintain health and happiness.
+Because of all the benefits to the mind and body, it is wise to use incense regularly to maintain health and happiness.